cmdwtf/cmdwtf.github.io/_posts/2021-03-27-scamstravaganza.markdown

 I typically track packages of a fair number of the high-value items I've sold on eBay, just because I tend to worry.
 I also usually send messages to buyers if I notice shipments stuck in transit.
 Stuck in transit has been happening a lot with COVID-19, and the end of year holidays weren't helping.
 It only took a day or two, but my package [made it to Miami](https://i.imgur.com/CRTqBPz.png), one of the largest distribution hubs near me.
 After that though, I saw no updates.
 Christmas passed, then New Years.
 I was starting to worry, until January 10th.

 Finally, [it had moved](https://i.imgur.com/b1GdDam.png) to Jamaica, New York.
-I'm familiar with Jamaica — A good number of packages I receive from overseas, particularly those from Shenzhen, Honk Kong, and other Asian localities typically come through there.
+I'm familiar with Jamaica — A good number of packages I receive from overseas, particularly those from Shenzhen, Hong Kong, and other Asian localities typically come through there.
 I breathed a sigh of relief, as I felt like I'd done it.
 My package made it to an international hub.
 Should be smooth sailing from here.

 ### The Shock